You are here

 - Space considerations.
 Voluminous materials should be considered candidates for weeding if they are also available in microformat or in a reliable electronic format.

 - Special types.
-Some types of materials should automatically be withdrawn from the collection: continuing legal education course materials with the exception of Pace-produced titles (after two years, this material is withdrawn and returned to the CCLE); casebooks; statutory supplements and compilations that are out of date; and old directories.
+Some types of materials should automatically be withdrawn from the collection: continuing legal education course materials; casebooks; statutory supplements and compilations that are out of date; and old directories.
 We should retain only the latest and one prior edition of hornbooks, nutshells, and other study aids.

 Weeding may be done during regular shelfreading by all library staff when duplicates and obsolete materials are readily apparent.
 Reference librarians may also perform weeding as part of a systematic review of the collection in a subject area or when particular problems need to be addressed.
 In addition, weeding may be performed as a large-scale project, when policies or curricular needs change.
 It is often helpful to consult with faculty who have a particular interest in a subject field.
 The Director has the final decision on titles to be deselected.